Simurgh: Form and function

 The simurgh was considered to purify the land and waters and hence bestow fertility.
 The creature represented the union between the Earth and the sky, serving as mediator and messenger between the two.
 The simurgh roosted in Gaokerena, the Hōm (Avestan: Haoma) Tree of Life, which stands in the middle of the world sea (Vourukasha).
 The plant is potent medicine and is called all-healing, and the seeds of all plants are deposited on it.
 When the simurgh took flight, the leaves of the tree of life shook, making all the seeds of every plant fall out.
 These seeds floated around the world on the winds of Vayu-Vata and the rains of Tishtrya, in cosmology taking root to become every type of plant that ever lived and curing all the illnesses of mankind.

 The relationship between the simurgh and Hōm is extremely close.
 Like the simurgh, Hōm is represented as a bird, a messenger, and the essence of purity that can heal any illness or wound.
 Hōm – appointed as the first priest – is the essence of divinity, a property it shares with the simurgh.
-The Hōm is in addition the vehicle of farr(ah) (MPers: khwarrah, 𐬓𐬀𐬭𐬆𐬥𐬀𐬵 xᵛarənah, kavaēm kharēno) ‘divine glory; fortune’.
+The Hōm is in addition the vehicle of farr(ah) (MPers: khwarrah, Avestan xᵛarənah, kavaēm kharēno) ‘divine glory; fortune’.
 Farrah in turn represents the divine mandate that was the foundation of a king's authority.

 It appears as a bird resting on the head or shoulder of would-be kings and clerics, indicating Ormuzd's acceptance of that individual as his divine representative on Earth.
 For the commoner, Bahrām wraps fortune/glory "around the house of the worshipper, for wealth in cattle, like the great bird Saena, and as the watery clouds cover the great mountains" (Yasht 14.41, cf. the rains of Tishtrya above).
 Like the simurgh, farrah is also associated with the waters of Vourukasha (Yasht 19.51, 56–57).
 In Yašt 12.17 Simorgh's (Saēna's) tree stands in the middle of the sea Vourukaša, it has good and potent medicine and is called all-healing, and the seeds of all plants are deposited on it.

+The Simugh is comparable to the Griffin, often viewed by historians and scholars as the Western Iranic version of this creature, whereas the Griffin is the Eastern Iranic version, as it originated in Scythia.
+The Simugh, in a similar parallel, represents power and protection in Iranian folkloric symbolism and myth.

+The Sasanians heavily used the Simurgh, both as their tribal emblem, but also in their art and propaganda.